haskell-distributed/haskell-distributed.github.com/wiki/newdesign.md

 It takes a number of (OS) processes to fork and the initial (CH) process gets passes a corresponding number of remote `NodeId`s.

-For the backend that deals with VMs in the cloud, it might have two initialisation functions, one for the master controller node and one for slave nodes.
+For the backend that deals with VMs in the cloud, it might have two initialisation functions, one for the controller node and one for worker nodes.

 {% highlight haskell %}
-initMaster :: MasterConfig -> Process () -> IO ()
+initController :: ControllerConfig -> Process () -> IO ()
-initSlave  :: SlaveConfig -> IO ()
+initWorker  :: WorkerConfig -> IO ()
 {% endhighlight %}

-Additionally it might have actions for firing up new VMs and running the program binary in slave mode on that VM:
+Additionally it might have actions for firing up new VMs and running the program binary in worker mode on that VM:

 {% highlight haskell %}
 spawnVM    :: VmAccount -> IO VM